What is an Instructional Design Strategy for eLearning?

 An instructional design strategy is a detailed plan of how an eLearning course will be designed.
 Like any other strategy, an instructional design strategy begins with identifying and listing the eLearning course objectives and the course of actions that must be taken to achieve these goals using various resources, techniques, devices, and learning theories.

 In this blog, we look at some instructional design strategies for eLearning that will enhance the learner’s experience.

 As a first step, conduct a needs analysis to understand both learners and the organizational goals.
 You can administer questionnaires or conduct face-to-face or group meets.
 On-site observation of the learners will help you read between the lines and gain crucial insights.
 The needs assessment will help you finalize a learner-centered instructional strategy using media, resources, and technology the learners are most comfortable with.

-Once you have defined the goals, the next step is to choose the media elements to support your strategy.
+Once you have defined the goals for instructional strategies for eLearning, the next step is to choose the media elements to support your strategy.
 These can include audio, video, graphics, infographics, screencasts, and simulations.